Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Introduction

-This paper will be organized as the following.
+This paper will be organized as follows.
 In Sec.~\ref{sec2}, we discuss an analytical model that quantifies the axisymmetric surface brightness profile of a rotating massive star and introduce intrinsic and extrinsic parameters of the model.
-In Sec.~\ref{sec3}, we summarize how individual micro caustic crossing events can be modeled by a local fold lens model and define the relevant parameters.
-In Sec.~\ref{sec4}, we discuss parameter degeneracy expected in fitting mock multi-filter lightcurves during the caustic crossing process to our theoretical model.
-In Sec.~\ref{sec5}, we present examples of mock parameter inference under realistic observational conditions, which we carry out using a numerical code we have developed that performs inverse ray-shooting and rapidly calculates the lightcurve fitting chi square as a function of model parameters.
-Sec.~\ref{sec6} is for further discussions and we will close with concluding remarks in Sec.~\ref{sec7}.
+In Sec.~\ref{sec3}, we summarize how individual microcaustic crossing events can be modeled by a local fold lens model and define the relevant parameters.
+In Sec.~\ref{sec4}, we discuss parameter degeneracy expected in fitting mock multifilter light curves during the caustic-crossing process to our theoretical model.
+In Sec.~\ref{sec5}, we present examples of mock parameter inference under realistic observational conditions, which we carry out using a numerical code we have developed that performs inverse ray shooting and rapidly calculates the light-curve fitting $\chi^2$ as a function of model parameters.
+Sec.~\ref{sec6} is for further discussions, and we will close with concluding remarks in Sec.~\ref{sec7}.